 Do you believe that your art addresses a historical amnesia concerning the Palestinian people, given that they are always viewed in association with political conflict and not as a people who have a heritage or even who are simply human?

 2-In your work, life and art intersect.
-You reconcile art with activism, the aesthetic with the political, the social ,and the existential, but you do it in such simplicity that it engages not only artists or professionals, but also a wide variety of public as well.
+You reconcile art with activism, the aesthetic with the political, the social ,and the existential, but you do it with such simplicity that it engages not only artists or professionals, but also a wide variety of publics as well.
 For example, the contrast between Crossing Surda and From Texas with Love is deeply moving, simple but intense.
 Clearly, it is not political propaganda and draws attention to basic human rights, the ability to move, freedom and maybe even human dignity.
-How do you achieve this link between reality and art or thought and action and convey a complex issue through such simplicity?
+What are some of the formal, aesthetic and conceptual strategies with which you achieve this link between reality and art or thought and action and convey a complex issue through such simplicity?

 3-Since your work is internationally viewed, is it always correctly understood by the West?
 I will quote Walid Sadek’s comment concerning how the West viewed some Lebanese works when he said, “Form and not necessarily the content was often the forum for a Western audience.
 I know a few instances where the familiarity of the form allowed a kind of interpretation that is completely irrelevant to the work and the content in which it was made”.
 Have you ever faced such situations with your work?